-Fabric dyes have been used for hundreds of thousands of years to help us express our creativity in our clothes and homes.
-Archeologists have found that the first mention of dyeing fabric dates to 2600 BC.
-Until the 1850s all dyes were created from from natural sources, most often from plant materials including bark, leaves, flowers and fruit; with event a few from insects.
+Fabric dyes have been used for hundreds of thousands of years to help us express our creativity.
+Archaeologists have found that the first mention of dyeing fabric dates to 2600 BC.
+Until the 1850s all dyes were created from natural sources like bark, leaves, flowers, fruit, and even insects.

 Getting Ready to Dye

-The fabric or garment you wish to dye should be washed to remove any soil, fabric finishes or sizing that may be in the fabric.
+The fabric you wish to dye should be washed to remove any soil, fabric finishes, or sizing that may be in the fabric.
 If the item is stained, do your best to remove the specific stains.
-If they remain - especially oily stains - they will change how the dye is absorbed in that area.
+If they remain, especially oily stains, they will affect how the dye is absorbed in that area.

 Estimate the weight of the fabric or items you plan to dye.
 Many product instructions are based on the weight of the fabric and you want to be sure to use enough dye for good results.

-- Plastic drop cloth or old vinyl tablecloth to cover work area.
+- Plastic drop cloth or old vinyl tablecloth to cover the work area.

 - Rubber gloves

 - Table salt or white distilled vinegar